Kadarius Toney Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- This week Toney will face the NFL's fourth-ranked pass defense (223.3 yards allowed per game).
+- The Bears have the NFL's fourth-ranked pass defense this season, giving up 223.3 yards per game through the air.

-- The Bears have surrendered 28 touchdowns through the air (1.9 per game).
-They are 28th in the NFL in that category.
+- The Bears' defense is 28th in the NFL, allowing 1.9 passing touchdowns per game.

 Recent Performances